-Students must specifically request an academic forgiveness option from the associate dean for academic affairs at the time of readmission, and at least five years must have elapsed since their last Northwestern attendance date.
+Students must specifically request an academic forgiveness option from the dean of the faculty at the time of readmission, and at least five years must have elapsed since their last Northwestern attendance date.
 Under the policy, (1) All students' grades in their prior academic periods at Northwestern are excluded from the GPA calculation required for graduation.
 (2) All course work and grade information will be included on transcripts, with academic forgiveness so noted.
 (3) Graduation honors will be determined by considering the cumulative GPA of all course work attempted at Northwestern College.